lingtalfi/Light_Database/README.md

 History Log
 =============

+- 1.14.12 -- 2021-02-15

+    - add LightDatabasePlanetInstaller class

 - 1.14.11 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.14.10 -- 2020-12-04